JetBrains/teamcity-sdk-docs/topics/kotlin-dsl-extensions.md

 * `projectFeature`
 * `trigger`

-and '<type_name>` is a type of the build step, build feature, trigger or any other entity implemented by your plugin.
+and `<type_name>` is a type of the build step, build feature, trigger or any other entity implemented by your plugin.

 ### Extension Parameters